egstad-construct/detect-scroll/README.md

   },
 })

-// if/when you want to destroy the instance instance.destroy()
+// if/when you want to destroy the instance and events instance.destroy()
 ```